Types Of Turquoise

 Read More

-The stones that this mine produces, which are usually large pieces in plate form, look a great deal like Stormy Mountain Turquoise because of its black smoky matrix.
+The stones this mine produces, usually large pieces in plate form, look a great deal like Stormy Mountain Turquoise because of its black smoky matrix.
 This stone features dark stormy matrix surrounded by a brilliant blue.
 The characteristic black chert is present.

-Long time miners have been noted to have said the Blue Diamond mine yielded some of the best turquoise in Nevada.
+Long time miners have noted the Blue Diamond mine yielded some of the best turquoise in Nevada.

 Today, Blue Diamond turquoise is very rare and seldom seen.
-The mining operations have been closed for many years.
+Mining operations have been closed for many years.

 Boulder Turquoise